caddis/categoree/README.md

 Optional: default is all categories.

 Value: Category ID or IDs of the category or categories you wish to get data from.

+	entry_id=""

+Optional: default is false.

+Value: Entry ID of the the entry you would like to get categories for.

 	fixed="yes"